Skip to main content

 The outcomes of a HIPAA investigation can vary widely, depending on the nature and severity of the violation.
 In some cases, the OCR may find that no violation occurred.
 If a violation is found, the OCR will typically work with the covered entity to achieve voluntary compliance.

 This might involve requiring the lab or pharmacy to take corrective action, such as revising its privacy policies, retraining its staff, or implementing new security measures.
 The aim is to resolve the issue and prevent future violations.
-The OCR will notify you of the outcome of its investigation, although specific details of the may not be shared.
+The OCR will notify you of the outcome of its investigation, although specific details of the corrective action plan may not be shared.

 In more serious cases, particularly those involving willful neglect, the OCR can impose significant civil money penalties.
 These fines are tiered based on the level of culpability and can range from hundreds to millions of dollars.
 While these penalties are paid to the government and not to the individual who filed the complaint, they serve as a powerful deterrent against non-compliance.